swgriffith/terraform-kubernetes-anyscale-foundation-modules/examples/azure/aks-new_cluster/README.md

 ```

 If you are using a `tfvars` file, you will need to update the above commands accordingly.
-Note the output from Terraform which includes an example cloud registration command you will use below.
+Note the output from Terraform which includes example cloud registration and helm commands you will use below.

 ### Install the Kubernetes Requirements